terizx/cv_final/README.md

 * **Multi-Image Stitching:** Seamlessly stitches 3 images based on a center-reference geometry.
 * **Robust Feature Matching:** Utilizes **SIFT** (Scale-Invariant Feature Transform) with **RANSAC** for accurate homography estimation.
-* **Exposure Compensation:** AApplies Global Exposure Compensation by analyzing the overall brightness difference (Mean of V-channel in HSV) between images to fix "day-and-night" inconsistencies.
+* **Exposure Compensation:** Applies Global Exposure Compensation by analyzing the overall brightness difference (Mean of V-channel in HSV) between images to fix "day-and-night" inconsistencies.
 * **Advanced Blending:** Implements **Distance-based Weighted Blending** (using Euclidean Distance Transform) to ensure smooth transitions and suppress ghosting caused by parallax.
 * **Smart Auto-Cropping:** Implements an **Adaptive Cropping Algorithm**.
 It attempts an aggressive rectangular crop first, but includes a **Smart Fallback Mechanism** to automatically switch to a safe bounding box if significant image distortion is detected (preserving content over shape).